MalronWall/OC_Fo-Back_P7/README.md

         If you can't use the both solutions, use your FTP client to download all vendors.
         This solution is to be used only if no solution with Composer works.

+1. Assets install

+    Run the command `php app/console assets:install --symlink --relative` to copy assets in your web/ folder.

 1. Database creation

     Use the command `php bin/console d:d:c` for database creation.